 North Carolina law defines a “home school” as “a nonpublic school consisting of the children of not more than two families or households, where the parents or legal guardians or members of either household determine the scope and sequence of academic instruction, provide academic instruction, and determine additional sources of academic instruction.”
 You may choose to operate your homeschool as one of two different types of “nonpublic” schools: (1) a qualified nonpublic school; or (2) a private religious school or a school of religious charter.
 The requirements are the same regardless of the type of homeschool, and are listed below.

 You must submit a notice of intent to operate a homeschool to the North Carolina Division of Non-Public Education (DNPE).
 Submitting this notice is only required once, when you are establishing a new homeschool.
 Your notice must contain the name and address of your homeschool and the name of your homeschool’s owner and chief administrator.
-If you are an HSLDA member you may download a notice of intent form here.
-Alternatively, you may choose to submit a notice of intent via the DNPE’s website.
+You may submit your notice of intent to operate a homeschool via the DNPE’s website.
+Alternately, if you are an HSLDA member and prefer to use a paper form, you may download ours here.

 The persons who provide academic instruction in your homeschool must have at least a high school diploma or its equivalent.